 None of your Special Concentrations requirements may be taken Pass/Fail.

 Yes, with the permission of the Committee as part of your overall plan of study.

 Yes, you will receive credit towards fulfillment of requirements for those courses which are (1) approved for Harvard credit by the Faculty of Arts and Sciences and then (2) approved for Special Concentrations credit at the time you apply to the concentration.
 (The grades received for courses taken elsewhere do not contribute to a student's Special Concentrations grade average.)

-For Harvard Summer School courses which are included in your Plan of Concentration, you can.
+For Harvard Summer School courses which are included in your Plan of Study, you can.
 For courses taken elsewhere, please see the Director of Studies.

 Yes.
-Special Concentrations is often the last refuge for students who are unable to fulfill their goals of a "creative" thesis in another department.
-Students considering a "creative" thesis should be able to demonstrate, however, that their thesis is solidly rooted in scholarship and is the culmination of a coherent, in-depth plan of study in their field.
+Special Concentrations is often the landing place for students who are unable to fulfill their goals of a creative thesis in another department.
+Students considering a creative thesis should be able to demonstrate, however, that their thesis is solidly rooted in scholarship and is the culmination of a coherent, in-depth plan of study in their field.
 The Faculty Adviser or Thesis Adviser (may or may not be the same individual) will be the arbiter of what constitutes a sufficient thesis.